 Field Judge and Side Judge: Once F and S determine that the kick will be downfield, they should stop following the kicked ball and focus on the keys and coverage outlined here.
 On a normal kick, the Field Judge and Side Judge should move downfield toward Team R's goal line observing the initial contact between Team K's and Team R's restraining line players.
-Do not leave your pre-kick position until K players have passed you on their way downfield.
+Do not leave your pre-kick position until K players have passed you on their way downfield (SJ may begin to move toward R's restraining line along with Team K's advance).
 Field Judge keys K players 2, 3, and 4 on his side; Side Judge keys K players 2 and 3 on his side.
 Once that initial contact ceases and coverage moves further downfield, field judge and side judge transition to zone.
 They should move downfield cautiously, but no more than 10 to 15 yards.
 Based on the depth of the kick, the Field Judge and Side Judge should move downfield only so far as necessary, mindful that they must maintain a sufficient cushion to get to K's goal line if a long return develops.
 Observe coverage in the critical area near the hash marks, observing for illegal blocks that might spring a long return.
 Scan from the inside out toward the sideline.
 As the return develops, maintain a cushion in advance of the run at all times.
 These officials are responsible for Team K's goal line and end line and forward progress inside Team K's two-yard line.

 Umpire: At the kick, the Umpire's initial responsibility is R's possible interaction with the kicker.
 Be alert for a Team R player who moves purposefully toward the kicker.
-Umpire initially keys on K players 4 and 5 on his side of the formation as well as player 5 from the opposite side of the formation.
-He should run onto the field at a 45-degree angle to a spot near the hash marks.
-Move downfield carefully and no more than 10 to 15 yards.
+Umpire initially keys on K players 4 and 5 on the Side Judge's side of the formation as well as player 5 from the opposite side of the formation.
+He should move downfield from his initial position carefully and no more than 10 to 15 yards.
 Observe action mainly toward the center of the field.
 On long returns, watch for illegal blocks and observe off-ball action in front of the runner as he approaches, working inside-out as on any running play.
 He should move with the action, but he does NOT have goal line responsibility.